-Washington, DC keeps producing opportunities for builders who stay close to operator pain. policy-heavy workflows, regulated buyers, and contractor ecosystems create strong demand for products that translate rules into operations.
+Washington, DC keeps producing opportunities for builders who stay close to operator demand. policy-heavy workflows, regulated buyers, and contractor ecosystems create strong demand for products that translate rules into operations.
 That tends to favor practical products in legaltech, healthcare, fintech rather than broad consumer bets, because local buyers care more about throughput, compliance, coordination, and cash-flow discipline than they do about novelty.

 Washington, DC market guide